lcdm-uiuc/info490-fa15/Week11/lesson2.md

 # Week 11 Lesson 2 #
-## Pandas and Databases ##
+## Functional Programming in Python ##

-In this lesson, you will learn how to work with a SQL based database by using the Pandas Python library.
-Pandas simplifies many data tasks by hiding details that are not relevant for many projects.
-In this case, Pandas can hide many of the database interaction mechanisms to allow one to easily query, update, or insert new data into an existing database.
+In this lesson, you will learn how to apply functional programming within Python.
+First you will learn about employing the map, filter, and reduce methods.
+Second, you will learn about lambda functions, which are small, anonymous functions, that can simplify many functional programming tasks.
+Note that many of the readings use Python2, so keep that in mind when trying these concepts out in Python3 (for example, use the `print` function, not the `print` statement, and the `reduce` function is now in the `itertools` module).

 ###Objectives ###
 By the end of this lesson, you will be able to:

-- Understand the basic concepts involved in using a Pandas DataFrame to interact with a database.
+- Understand the `map` function and how to use it effectively.
-- Understand how to query data by using Pandas.
+- Understand the `filter` function and how to use it effectively.
-- Understand how to update data by using Pandas.
+- Understand the `reduce` function and how to use it effectively.
-- Understand how to use Pandas to create and populate new database tables.
+- Understand lambda functions and how to use them for functional programming.

 ### Time Estimate ###